antonio-fernandez-campagna/Autonomous_Stretcher/README.md

 ## Description

-The project aims to make able any autonomous stretcher move autonomously on a hospital from point A to point B avoiding obstacles in real-time.
+The project aims to make able any stretcher move autonomously on a hospital from point A to point B avoiding obstacles in real-time.

 So, just changing some components of the stretcher will become an autonomous stretcher!